Sessions

 with Chris Paton

-This session will cover the changes that occur in a person's skin following a spinal cord injury.
-It will address the impact of skin damage for someone with SCI and how debilitating this can be.
+This session covers the changes that occur in a person's skin following a spinal cord injury.
+It also addresses the impact of skin damage for someone with SCI and how debilitating this can be.

 This session aims to help you understand the changes that are experienced in the skin following SCI.
-It will discuss preventative measures and how to best treat the skin should an injury occur.
+It discusses preventative measures and how to best treat the skin should an injury occur.

 The parallel of need: spinal cord injury and mental health